 In-Home Care

 DispatchHealth, in collaboration with Texas Health, is bringing back the house call.
 DispatchHealth can bring a mobile medical team directly to your front door, seven days a week, including holidays.
 Each team consists of clinicians who are supported by a remote on-call emergency room physician.
 Prescriptions are called in to your pharmacy, and the team updates your primary care physician after the visit.
-DispatchHealth can also test for COVID-19 for the same cost as an urgent care visit.
+DispatchHealth can test for the flu and COVID-9 for the same cost as an urgent care visit.

 In-home urgent care is not a replacement for a primary care physician and regular health screenings or appointments.